Stan Wawrinka – ATP #110 – Player Profile, Match Statistics & Bio

 Stan Wawrinka - Career History

-Ranked world No. 158 on the ATP Tour, Stan Wawrinka represents Switzerland as a professional tennis player.
-He is right-handed.
-His career-high ranking is No. 3.
-He began his professional career in 2001.
+On the ATP Tour, Stan Wawrinka is currently ranked world No. 139 and represents Switzerland.
+He plays right-handed.
+His best ranking to date is No. 3.
+His professional career started in 2001.

 2025 proved challenging for the Swiss player.
 Wawrinka controlled serve with just 0.15 double faults per game and contributed 0.5 aces per game.
 At lower-tier events, he reached two finals at Rennes Challenger and Aix-en-Provence Challenger.
 Additional semifinals at Iasi Challenger and Cancun Challenger.
 At lower-tier events: 20-9.
-By surface: clay 9-6, hard 11-3.
-He won 51% on second serve return, averaged 0.52 aces per game, and won 67% serve pressure points.
+Challenger/ITF surface breakdown: clay 9-6, hard 11-3.
+He won 51% on second serve return, averaged 0.54 aces per game, and won 67% serve pressure points.

 Stan Wawrinka bounced back impressively in 2023.
 Competing on clay: 9-7.
 On hard: 14-12.
 He collected 2 wins against top-20 opponents.
-Wawrinka dominated on first serve with 76% points won, maintained pressure winning 54% on second serve delivery, and minimized errors with only 0.15 double faults per game.
+Wawrinka backed the serve up well with 54% on second attempts, avoided the trouble at just 0.15 double faults per game, and won a strong 76% behind the first serve.

 Stan Wawrinka posted a 3-3 record in 2021.